Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Conclusion

-Finally, we have presented instantiations of hybrid mechanisms with $f=\mathrm{RSD}$ as the strategyproof component.
-Using $g = \mathrm{PS}$ yields better efficiency in an (imperfect) ordinal dominance sense, and using $g = \mathrm{ABM}$, an adaptive variant of the Boston mechanism, yields better efficiency in an (imperfect) rank dominance sense in the limit.
-Numerically, we have illustrated the connection between the degree of strategyproofness $r$ and the maximal mixing factor $\beta_{\max}$, and we have shown that the latter can be significant for mild restrictions on the degree of strategyproofness.
+Finally, we have presented instantiations of hybrid mechanisms with $\f=\text{RSD}$ as the strategyproof component.
+Using $\g = \text{PS}$ yields better efficiency in an ordinal dominance sense, and using $\g = \text{ABM}$, an adaptive variant of the Boston mechanism, yields better efficiency in a rank dominance sense (with few exceptions).
+Numerically, we have illustrated the connection between the degree of strategyproofness $\rho$ and the maximal mixing factor $\bmax$, and we have shown that the latter can be significant for even mild reductions of the minimal acceptable degree of strategyproofness.

-This paper contributes to an important area of research concerned with trade-offs between strategyproofness and efficiency in one-sided matching.
-Hybrid mechanisms break new ground, because the method is constructive, it enables a parametric trade-off, and the mechanism designer's problem of determining a suitable mechanism is computable.
-Our hybrids shed light on the frontiers of such trade-offs and can serve as benchmark mechanisms for future research.
+This paper contributes to an important area of research concerned with trade-offs between strategyproofness and efficiency in the assignment domain.
+Hybrid mechanisms break new ground because the method is constructive, it enables a parametric trade-off, and the mechanism designer's problem of determining a suitable hybrid is computable.
+Our hybrids shed light on the frontiers of such trade-offs and can serve as benchmark mechanisms for future research. \begin{small}